VAT 69 Commando: Relationship with the Senoi Praaq

-In the 1970s, VAT 69 started its initial operations and was successfully deployed against the Malayan National Liberation Army (MNLA) during the Second Malayan Emergency.
-VAT 69 was responsible for neutralizing a significant number of MNLA guerrillas and seizing large amounts of weapons and equipment.
-VAT 69 cooperated closely with the Senoi Praaq Regiment, an exclusively Orang Asli police light infantry unit, in operations against pro-Communist ASAL groups, which were composed of Orang Asli sympathisers of the Malayan Communists.
+During the 1970s, 69 Commando conducted its initial operations against the Malayan National Liberation Army (MNLA).
+The unit was effective in neutralising insurgents and recovering significant quantities of weapons and equipment.
+69 Commando maintained a close operational relationship with the Senoi Praaq Regiment, an elite light infantry unit composed of Orang Asli personnel.
+Together, they conducted operations against pro-communist "ASAL" groups, which consisted of Orang Asli sympathisers of the communist movement.